 Royals' Brett Phillips: Not in lineup Friday

-Phillips is out of the lineup for Friday's game against the Tigers.
+Phillips is out of the lineup for Friday's game against the Indians, Jeffrey Flanagan of MLB.com reports.

-Phillips returned to the lineup from his shoulder injury this week and was able to play the outfield in the last three games, but will hit the bench against Tigers' lefty Francisco Liriano.
-The 24-year-old is 1-for-11 with five strikeouts since coming back from the injury.
+Phillips takes a seat after going 0-for-7 with four strikeouts in his last two starts.
+Jorge Bonifacio garners the start in right field as Salvador Perez serves as the Royals' designated hitter Friday.

 More News